 The weather was cold, one of those bleak grey days that are immensely cheered by the prospect of a jolly evening.
 A brisk wind whipped the Dutchman’s pipe against the parlor window and whined along the eaves.

 Our house, never normally warm and comfortable, had to be specially heated with roaring open fires, and even then the fires had to be kindled early in the day to turn the trick.
 I had had great fun getting ready for the meeting.
 Anticipation was one of my best accomplishments, and I was keyed to my most animated pitch all day.
 Mother had ordered the refreshments generally approved – ice cream, cake and lemonade.
 I was not an ice cream fan myself.
 Frozen concoctions always gave me a headache but I knew what the crowd preferred and “Lilly” cake couldn't be surpassed, so I was content.

-By the time supper was over I was beginning to get jittery; there seemed to be some much at stake.
+By the time supper was over I was beginning to get jittery; there seemed to be so much at stake.
 I hoped that Mother would like my classmates and that they would live up to her idea of what literary aspirants should be.

 The house looked its very best when night fell, shaded lamps glowed and the grate filled with rosy coals cast gleams across the rugs and faces of the family.
 The meeting was called for eight o’clock and about seven-thirty the couples began arriving.
 Mother and the family retired to the rear of the house.
 They were determined for me to be the hostess and I not only filled the bill but also ran over, as far as cordiality was concerned.
-As a matter of fact I was infinitely more lit up that the house, I was so delighted and hopeful.
+As a matter of fact, I was infinitely more lit up than the house, I was so delighted and hopeful.